Functions of the Board Audit and Risk Committee

 The internal auditors are accountable to the Committee.

-While Management will handle day-to-day issues under the contract with the outsourced internal auditors, the internal auditors will have direct access to the Committee at any time.
+While day-to-day issues under the contract with the outsourced internal auditors will be handled by Management, the internal auditors will have direct access to the Committee at any time.

-The Committee is the channel to our Board for communication with the external auditors, including the ANAO and any consultants engaged by the ANAO.
+The Committee is the channel to the Board for communication with the external auditors, including the ANAO and any consultants engaged by the ANAO.

 The Committee will meet separately with the external auditors to discuss any matters the Committee or external auditors believe should be discussed privately.